 Taste, straight outa Cork, are one of those bands that genuinely should’ve conquered the world way back when.
 They had the songs, the presence, the power, even the likes of John Lennon and Eric Clapton singing their praises.
 But for whatever reason, it didn’t happen.
 We got two albums of taught, tough blues based r’n’r and then it was breakup time.
 Main man Rory Gallagher took off on a prolonged and committed solo career that only really stopped when his liver finally failed.
 And of the other two, not much more was ever heard.

 The Solid Time of Change is our overlong yet incomplete history of the so-called Prog Rock era – 661 selections from 1965 through 1979 with which we hope to do justice to a strange and ambitious time indeed, musically speaking.

-Part Thirty-Five of the journey went as follows:
+Part Forty-Six of the journey went as follows (38-29):

-Beatles – across the universe
+Beatles – I am the Walrus